Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### Will channel hosting be available?
 Will you be able to raid another stream when you are done?

+You can setup a roster of channels you'd like to automatically host when you are offline via your [hosting dashboard](https://glimesh.tv/users/settings/hosting).
+Hosting channels manually is not currently supported, but will be added in the future!
 Raiding is a part of phase 2 in our alpha roadmap, which we currently are in.
 We’re still in the process of researching this feature, and are learning about the differences between the two and ways of simplifying it.
 We don’t want to devalue hosting/raiding in any way, we want it to be impactful.

 ##### Will we have the option to turn off saving VODs and clips?